Two-way sparsity for time-varying networks, with applications in genomics: Introduction

 The rest of the paper is structured as follows.
 In Section \ref{methodsSec}, we set up notation, and specify the model.
 Then, in Section \ref{simSec} we present the results of fitting the model to simulated data, and in Section \ref{resSec} we present the results of fitting the model to single-cell transcriptome data.
 Finally, in Section \ref{discussSect}, we summarise our findings and discuss their broader context.
-All proofs and derivations appear in the supplement.
+The Supplementary Material we provide all proofs and derivations, data pre-processing details, and Supplementary Figures, as well as a freely available software implementation of our proposed model and algorithm.